gilhardl/kuar/02. Labels and annotations/README.md

 ## Cheatsheet

-- **Labels** are used to define identification metadatas on resources, useful to gaher, exploit and display resources.
+- **Labels** are key/value pairs used to define identification metadatas on resources, useful to gaher, exploit and display resources.
-- **Annotations** are used store metadatas on resources, useful for tools and library consuming the cluster's API.
+- **Annotations** are key/value pairs used store metadatas on resources, useful for tools and library consuming the cluster's API.

 ### Limitations